ascty345/DevConnect/README.md

 # DevConnect
 This is an educational project taught by Brad Traversy.
+In this project, I built a fully functional website, which mimics a small social network app that includes authentication, profiles and forum posts.

+Technology: React, NodeJs, CSS, HTML, JavaScript.

 For the main repo please check out the link: [@bradtraversy/devconnector_2.0](https://github.com/bradtraversy/devconnector_2.0)

 ## What is the difference?